|

 The Secretary of the Interior, under the authorization of the

-birds can take place in the United States and to adopt regulations for this
+game birds can take place in the United States and to adopt regulations for this

 purpose.
 This responsibility has been delegated to the U.S. Fish and Wildlife